jmabar/ComicApp/README.md

 #### Security

 APIKey is hardcoded just for the sake of simplicity to the ones checking the App.
-Should be placed inside asset folder as JSON file and git ignored when uploaded to repo.
+Should be placed inside asset folder as JSON file.
 If anyone decides to check the App, they should generate their own APIKey and modify said JSON file.